-A consultation services in Shared Story Collective Perspective Therapy (SSCPT)
+A consultation service in Shared Story Collective Perspective Therapy (SSCPT) , the new framework as published in In the Wake of Her.

 ...suffering from distress following a breakup, argument, interpersonal tragedy or loss of some kind, and would benefit from having their story heard and evaluated in terms of the mistreatment of the individual, lessons they can learn about their own behaviour and triggers, and how to treat the continued anguish and proceed in the most beneficial way.